codeabode101/webapp/README.md

 Username: demo
 Password: demo

+## Usage
+You are **not** supposed to be able to register for accounts.
+Using the cli tool in bin, you will be able to add people who can access a particular student by running `cargo run --bin codeabode add` or simply running the binary.

+Demo user cannot reset password.

+The objective is for the person with the account (i.e. the parent of the kid learning) can VIEW information about the student.
+However, they cannot change any information about the student.

 ## Building

 Add the `DATABASE_URL` in your `.env` file, it is also necessary during compile time for `sqlx`.